joyceeexinyiwang/joyceeexinyiwang.github.io/gallery.md

 **Research**

 __*[Fifth Year Scholar Project](https://github.com/joyceeexinyiwang/FYS)*__ (2018-2010, ongoing)
-- Study on the history of interdisciplinary education and research at Carnegie Mellon University
+- Examination of the history of interdisciplinary education and research at Carnegie Mellon University
 - Design and facilitation of workshops and games to disrupt existing discipline-based social networks

 __*[Evaluating Journalistic Practices and News Consumption on Twitter Using Social Network Analysis](https://github.com/joyceeexinyiwang/SCSThesis)*__ (2018-2019, ongoing)